 Because parking and driving can be such a challenge in Ogunquit, there’s the Ogunquit Trolley.
 This trolley makes numerous stops across town, making it convenient for families.

-The trolley does only take cash for rides, and change is given in trolley tokens.
-So, if you plan to take the Ogunquit Trolley around town, you’ll probably want to bring lots of one-dollar bills for the rides.
-It’s currently $5 for adults and $3 for kids.
+The trolley only takes cash for rides, and change is given in trolley tokens.
+So, if you plan to take the Ogunquit Trolley around town, you’ll probably want to bring lots of one-dollar and five-dollar bills for the rides.
+It was last $5 for adults and $3 for kids but rates are always subject to change.

 The trolley operates seasonally, so you’ll want to check the schedule before waiting for a ride.